10 Tips For Easier Vet Visits With Cats by Holistic Cat Behaviorist Layla Morgan Wilde. Revised August 2020.

 7) You have arrived at your destination.
 Make sure the carrier is securely closed before carrying it into the clinic.
 Many a cat has escaped from their carrier into a vet clinic parking lot or worse, a busy street.

 8) Vet clinic waiting rooms aren’t play rooms.
 It’s a hospital.
+A feline-only practice is less stressful without barking dogs.

 - Use your common sense and practice good vetiquette.